idd-fall17/hw4-steve-linlin/README.md

 # Homework 4 - Steve and Linlin's Enclosure<br>
 <img src="images/assembled.jpg"/>
-Team Members:<br>
+<b>Team Members:</b><br>
 Linlin Cai (the Expert)<br>
-Steve Trush (the Noob)<br>
+Steve Trush (the Noob)<br><br>

 Using Fusion 360, we designed this elegant pink box to hold our PicoPro microcontroller and our IDD development HAT.
 The boards are screwed into the bottom of the box and openings allow for USB cables, speaker out, and various ribbon cables.
 The openings also allow for ventilation.
-An outer cover performs two functions: it keeps the box closed (using a spring-loaded pushpin for quick access to the development board) with the need of tools like a screwdriver and adds to sleek look.<br>
+An outer cover keeps the box closed (using a spring-loaded pushpin for quick access to the development board) without the need for a screwdriver, but secure enough so it doesn fall apart.
+The cover makes the enclosure more robust while also adding a sleek look.<br>

 <b>Design Files:</b>
 <a href="http://a360.co/2fSzQgX">Public Fusion360 Shared Link</a><br>